clevertech/cleverstack/README.md

 A modular way to create your AngularJS & NodeJS web applications.
 CleverStack uses modules which contain smaller & easier to manage reusable modules of code.
 Getting you up and running quickly without sacrificing code quality, time and sanity.
 </blockquote>

+Reporting issues: Please use the individual repos listed below to report an issue with cleverstack.

 ## CleverStack CLI